Emrix/sapphire-isoPanel/README.md

 Sapphire ISO Panel, created by Matt Ricks

+Make sure that "isoProgram" is in the cron jobs <crontab -e>

 To compile the program, run "./compileProgram.sh" without quotes in your terminal.

-Make sure that the isoProgram is in the cron jobs to run on reboot, and then reboot to make the program run!
+When the system reboots, it will start with the new program already running.